tenkabuto/aphorisms/manuscript/beforeYouProceed.md

 # Before You Proceed
-Please realize the following:

-> Aphorisms aren't necessarily [always] true.
+> Aphorisms are food for thought --- the starting line, not the finish line.